 The Unified Planning Work Program (UPWP) is a document that includes all planning activities to be performed with funds provided under Title 24.
 U.S.C. and the Federal Transit Act.
-The Fixing America's Surface Transportation Act (FAST Act) requires that metropolitan planning organizations (MPOs), such as the Wilmington Area Planning Council (WILMAPCO), in areas with over 200,000 populations develop a UPWP in cooperation with the State and operators of publicly owned transit.
+The Fixing America's Surface Transportation Act (FAST Act) requires that metropolitan planning organizations (MPOs), such as the Wilmington Area Planning Council (WILMAPCO), in urbanized areas with populations of 200,000 or more develop a UPWP in cooperation with the States and operators of publicly owned transit.
 Other sources of federal funds used for planning activities in the region should also be included in the UPWP.